Every space has a story

 now you have a database setup on your local machine you are all set to install Strapi on your local machine.

-Create Strapi project permalink
+Create Strapi project

 Create strapi project by using the following commands: